slashvar/slashvar.github.io/_drafts/pointers.md

 }
 ```

 Elegant, isn't it ?
-In fact, the sentinel play the same role as the our double
+In fact, the sentinel play the same role as our double
 pointer in the previous version.

 ## Goodbye ##